AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 #### How are communities administered?

 When a tenant administrator creates or joins a new community, they are prompted to assign new community administration access rights to one or more existing tenant roles.
 You can assign these permissions to either a default tenant role or a custom tenant role.
-All users assigned the updated role will have administrative access rights within the community for their tenant.
+All users assigned the updated role will have administrative access rights within the community for their tenant, including the following actions:

+- Add users from their tenant to the community.

+- Remove their tenant's users from the community.

+- Remove their tenant from the community.

+- Invite tenants to the community and confirm those invitations.

+- Remove tenants from the community.

+- Delete the community.

+	**Note:** Only the owning tenant can delete the community.

 ## <a name="roles-pi-server"></a>PI Server counterpart